 But note that if you hike the waterfall trail during rain events the path will be muddy and will have a small stream of water flowing- so sticking to the paved trail above may be a good idea.

 Overall, a trip to Braddock's Trail Park can be brief, and unless you visit during exceptional rain events you may not get much out of the waterfall (even if the rock formation is neat all the same).
 But if you can time it right for a visit right after a strong storm event, a really nice waterfall will be your reward!

 Now to return for the spring wildflowers!

 Braddock's Trail Park is located in Irwin, PA off of Robbins Station Road.
 A fairly solid map (pictured) is available at the entrance to the park for reference (no copies so shoot a photo of it for later reference).

-On your way back to Pittsburgh, be sure to stop at Quinn Brewing, Fury Brewing, or Brew Gentlemen for a post-hike beer!
+On your way back to Pittsburgh, be sure to stop at Quinn Brewing or Brew Gentlemen for a post-hike beer!
 Or, if you're looking for more waterfalls near Pittsburgh, check out Fall Run Park, Settlers Cabin Park, Buttermilk Falls in Beaver Falls, or Cucumber Falls at Ohiopyle!

 In the mood for a sale?
 Or perhaps you simply want to try out something new?
 Check out our latest Pittsburgh promotions below!

 Get 10% off clothing from Steel City using code: DISCOVERTHEBURGH

 Go on a day tour in Pittsburgh with one of the many options at Viator!

 Take 10% off orders from Strip District-based Colombino using code: DISCOVERTHEBURGH